Wenatchee River Institute

 How does Wenatchee River Institute spend its money?

 Wenatchee River Institute directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Wenatchee River Institute tax-deductible?